Visit the Blue Mountains By Train: 2 Easy Itineraries

 Morning trains to Katoomba

-Try to catch one of the first two services above.
-These trains will get you up to the mountains in time to grab a coffee before the first HOHO bus departs or Scenic World opens.
+Catch one of the first two services.
+These trains will get you up to the mountains in time for a coffee before the first HOHO bus departs or Scenic World opens.

-If you are on a very tight budget, you might like our guide to exploring the mountains using the public bus system however we think the HOHO bus is worth every cent!
+If you are on a tight budget, you might like our guide to exploring the mountains using the public bus system, we think the HOHO bus is worth it!

-Itinerary 1 – Blue Mountains with Scenic World & HOHO Bus
+Itinerary 1 – with Scenic World & HOHO Bus

 A day of short bushwalks and lots of photo opportunities

-This first itinerary focuses on the best-known spots in the Blue Mountains, Echo Point, home of the Three Sisters, Scenic World and Leura.
-It’s a great choice for anyone who would prefer to keep their bushwalks limited to 30 minutes or less or those who have not had time to do much research.
+This itinerary focuses on the best-known spots in the Blue Mountains: Echo Point, home of the Three Sisters, Scenic World, and Leura.
+It’s a great choice for anyone who prefers shorter bush walks or hasn’t had time to research.

 Blue Mountains HOHO bus